 How Does Wage Garnishment Work?

-No matter how far behind a debtor is on his or her debt, the creditor -- the person or organization to which the money is owed -- must schedule a hearing with a court.
+No matter how far behind a debtor is on his or her debt, the creditor may still have to schedule a hearing with a court.
 In most jurisdictions, the debtor has to be notified of the hearing's time, date, and place.
-The creditor must then prove that the debtor owes money and that the debtor has failed to make required payment(s).
+The creditor must then prove that the debtor owes money and that the debtor has failed to make the required payments.

 If the court is convinced, it will issue an order requiring the debtor's employer to withhold a certain amount of his or her paycheck, along with a letter and specific instructions for the employer.
 The employer usually has to notify the debtor in writing that wage garnishment is about to start before sending payments directly to the creditor in question.
 The wage garnishment then typically continues until the debts are paid off.